-ANNOTATION What do you write?
+ANNOTATION What do I write?

-Here are some prompts to help you if you get stuck....
+Here are some prompts to help you if you get stuck....(don't have to address them all - just be selective!)

 - The most important factor is relevance to the brief - How is this research relevant to your brief?
-How could you use this aspect in your own generation of ideas? - How does this appeal to your target audience? - How has the design used materials in an interesting or effective way? - Aesthetics does it look good?
+How could you use this aspect in your own generation of ideas? - How does this appeal to your target audience? - · How has the design used materials in an interesting or effective way? - Aesthetics does it look good?
 Why and how? - Functionality does it work effectively?
 Why and how? - Use of design elements and principles no need to analyse them all, just identify the dominant elements and their effects (principles) and perhaps how this relates to any of the above points